lunatech-labs/scala-slack-client/README.md

 # scala-slack-client

-A Scala library to interact with the Slack [API](https://api.slack.com) as of June 2018.
+An asynchronous Scala library to interact with the Slack [API](https://api.slack.com) as of June 2018.

 [ ![Codeship Status for lunatech-labs/scala-slack-client](https://app.codeship.com/projects/0a9404a0-5ce4-0136-2cc1-460bed3baf8d/status?branch=master)](https://app.codeship.com/projects/295784)